 - The Meatball Shop: Because sometimes you just need your meatball sandwich fix.
 There are several locations and they are all cozy and delicious.
 There are so many options for how to get your meatballs here and every one I’ve tried is great.
 This is one of those restaurants you try once and forever crave.

 - The Mercer Kitchen: One of Jean-Georges’ restaurants that I will forever love.
 This Soho gem is located in The Mercer Hotel and has a fun, sceney vibe.
 They serve creative, upscale American cuisine.
 Their mac and cheese and black squid ink pasta are my go to orders.

-- Nomo Soho: Such an adorable, chic spot located in the Nomo Soho Hotel!
-It’s a gorgeous restaurant, the vibe is always fun, and the food is great.
+- Nomo Kitchen: Such an adorable, chic spot located in the Nomo Soho Hotel!
+It’s a gorgeous restaurant, the vibe is always fun, & the food is great.
 Highly recommend any time, but I love it most for brunch.
 Their salmon burger is so delicious!

 - Park Avenue: This beautiful restaurant named for the street it’s located on changes its menu and decor with each season.
 You’ll find it as Park Avenue Summer, Autumn, Winter, or Spring.
 It’s such a cool concept and I loved our experience here.
 Order the broccoli with spicy Cheetos on top.. it’s so unique and good.